-Figure 18, which presents the results, shows three series for relative earnings: the actual skill premium for the period 1963-2015; the projected skill premium for 1963-2015 based on equation 6, using coefficients estimated on data for 1963-2007; and a counterfactual projection of the skill premium, where we again use the estimation results for equation 8, but now replace the relative labor supplies we feed into the projection with a counterfactual series in which we assume that the number of low-skilled immigrant workers grows at the same rate from 2008 to 2015 as it does for 1994 to 2007.
-For the out-of-sample period 2008-15, the first projection is based on observed changes in the relative supply of skilled labor (which embody
+Figure 18, which presents the results, shows three series for relative earnings: the actual skill premium over 1963 to 2015, the projected skill premium over 1963 to 2015 based on equation (6) using coefficients estimated on data for 1963 to 2007, and a counterfactual projection of the skill premium where we again use the estimation results for (8) but now replace the relative labor supplies we feed into the projection with a counterfactual series in which we assume that the number of low-skilled immigrant workers grows at the same rate over 2008 to 2015 as it does over 1994 to 2007.
+For the out-of-sample period of 2008 to 2015, the first projection is based on observed changes in the relative supply of skilled labor (which embody actual changes in both high-skilled and low-skilled immigration), whereas the second projection is based on observed labor supplies through 2007 and counterfactual labor supplies thereafter (which suppresses the slowdown in low-skilled immigration).